If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Why do banks refuse business loans?

-Small business loans can be difficult because banks and credit unions are often reluctant to take on the risk of lending to small businesses.
+Small business loans can be difficult because banks and credit unions are often reluctant to take on the risk of lending to small companies.
 Banks typically check credit scores, financial statements, and other documents before giving a business loan.
-A business loan is often available to those with a minimum credit score 640, though this number varies from lender to lender.
+A business loan is often available to those with a minimum credit score of 640, though this number varies from lender to lender.
 If your credit score is lower than this, you may need to provide additional collateral or a co-signer to secure the loan.

 What are the requirements for a private business loan?